Getting to joy

 "The biggest mistake people make is they take past chapters of their autobiography and paste them into their next chapter—they make their past their future," says life coach and motivational speaker Lisa Nichols, author of No Matter What!
 (Grand Central).
-"NegaHowtive experiences are part of you, and you have to love yourself regardless of what's gone before."
 See mistakes as lessons and move on.

 "Those who focus on what they are thank ful for live longer and are healthier and happier," says Hollywood, Florida–based life coach Casandra "Coach Cass" Roache.

 "Keeping a gratitude journal helps us stop focusing on what isn't working and refocus on what is going right."
 When you realize things do go your way, you can ride the awareness like a magic carpet.

 "A negative body image can get in the way of your feeling good about yourself," says psychotherapist Nicola Bird, Ph.D., author of The Boomerang Effect: How You Can Take Charge of Your Life (iUniverse).
 "This often affects women of color, who may buy into media images of White women as symbols of beauty."
 Instead, says Bird, "Claim your true beauty by defining it on your terms.
 Every day celebrate your body: your skin that protects you, your legs that carry you, your back that supports you, your arms that hold your child."

 "Studies show that creative connections with others fuels success," says Shawn Achor, founder of Good Think, Inc., and author of The Happiness Advantage (Crown).